faulknerpearce/python_repository/profileV2/README.md

 ### available()
 - Checks if a given name already exists in the user_list.
 - Iterates through the list to find a match.
-- Returns True if the name is taken, False if it's available, and None if no match is found.
+- Returns True if the name is taken, False if no match is found.